-In certain jurisdictions, a leased engine affixed to an aircraft may become an accession to the aircraft, such that the ownership rights of the owner of the aircraft supersede the ownership rights of the owner of the engine.
+In certain jurisdictions, a leased engine affixed to an aircraft may become an accession to the aircraft, such that the ownership rights of the owner of the engine.
 If an aircraft is security for the owner's obligations to a third-party, the security interest in the aircraft may supersede our rights as owner of the engine.
 This legal principle could limit our ability to repossess a leased engine in the event of a lessee's bankruptcy or lease default while the aircraft with the engine installed remains in such a jurisdiction.
 We may suffer a loss if we are not able to repossess engines leased to lessees in these jurisdictions.